AcidHotpocket/fuzzer/README.md

 <b>Example usage</b><br>

-java fuzz discover http://127.0.0.1/dvwa/login.php --common-words=Z:\Fuzzer\common-words.txt<br>
+java fuzz discover http://127.0.0.1/dvwa/login.php --common-words=Z:\Fuzzer\common-words.txt --custom-auth=dvwa<br>

 <b>Notes</b><br>
 We have been running this program from eclipse as "run as configuration"

+The authentication is not working, do not run. custom off is not working.